Best Mattress of 2020: Reviews & Buyer’s Guide

 6. Low Density Foams

 Mattresses with lower density foams tend to receive lower satisfaction rates over time.
-Support foam layers and regular poly foam should generally be over 1.5 lbs to be considered decent quality.
-Memory foams should be more dense than their poly foam counterparts.
+Support foam layers and regular poly-foam should generally be over 1.5 lbs to be considered decent quality.
+Memory foams should be denser than their poly-foam counterparts.
 Look for memory foam layers over 3.5 pounds

 7. Brands with No Return/Exchange Policy

 A great return policy doesn’t necessarily mean the mattress is going to be a great match, but it is a good sign of quality and the retailer’s confidence.
 Knowing you can easily exchange or return a product gives you some peace of mind.
 You don’t want to be stuck with something you can’t use, after all.

 The showroom experience can be misleading, too, which is what makes return policies important.
 A study showed people are essentially left to chance when selecting a bed in a showroom.
 Make sure you have some time to sleep on the mattress in the comfort of your own home to see if it is a good fit.
 You should have at least 30 days in your return policy no matter where you purchase it.